rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 # Conclusion

 In this post we have just scratched the surface in trying to understand the concept of kubernetes.
-With grasp of the above, one can embark on the journey of exploring  deeper the wonderful technology of kubernetes.
+With grasp of the above, one can embark on the journey of exploring  deeper into the world of kubernetes.

 # References
 * https://kubernetes.io/docs/tutorials/kubernetes-basics/